-Angie is an Academy Award® nominated producer and partner in Aquarius Films.
+Angie is an Academy Award® nominated producer and a founding partner of Aquarius Films.
 She produced Lion, directed by Garth Davis and starring Dev Patel, Nicole Kidman and Rooney Mara, which was nominated for six Academy Awards® and five Golden Globe Awards.

-In 2017 Angie will commence production on Dirt Music, the film adaptation of the Tim Winton novel of the same title, to be directed by Gregor Jordan (Buffalo Soldiers, Ned Kelly, Two Hands).
-Rachel Weisz and Jason Clarke will star.
+In 2018 Angie will commence production on Dirt Music, the film adaptation of the Tim Winton novel of the same title, to be directed by Gregor Jordan (Buffalo Soldiers, Ned Kelly, Two Hands).

-Angie is currently in post-production on The Other Guy, a comedy TV series created by and starring Matt Okine, for Stan.
+Angie recently produced The Other Guy, a comedy TV series created by and starring Matt Okine, for Stan.

 Angie executive produced Berlin Syndrome directed by Cate Shortland, written by Shaun Grant and starring Teresa Palmer and Max Riemelt, and Roller Dreams – a feature doc about the iconic roller dancing scene in LA’s Venice Beach, directed by Girls editor Kate Hickey.